Instructions for a Check In/Out Service

 To configure this service follow the steps below:

 1. On the Services page, click ‘Add a Service’ and select ‘Check-In/Out’

 2. On this first page, you can name your service, as well as link a database to validate your service against.
 As well, you’ll need to choose a Mode.

 Fast Mode: Prompts session info to be provided before scanning that determines whether scans will be verified for checking in or checking out.
 In this mode, “session” refers to a series of scans that will occur sequentially.
 In Fast Mode, the session is changed when the user switches between checking in and checking out.

 Confirm Mode: Asks before each scan if the asset should be checked in or out.

 If you’ll be scanning at designated times for both checking in and out, then you will likely want to use Fast Mode and change the session from checking in to checking out with the appropriate time window.
 If there’s only one checkpoint and/or no specific time for checking in vs. checking out, you’ll probably need to choose the Confirm Mode.

 Next, you’ll be asked to choose a default for unscanned values.
-Logically, you’re being asked to define what a value is designated before being scanned.
+Logically, you’re being asked to define what value is designated before being scanned.
 For example, if you are using the service for attendance, anyone not scanned is checked out.
 Whereas, if you are using the service for tracking assets (e.g. equipment, vehicles, etc.) any item not scanned is checked in.

-Finally, you have the option to show last user scanning and/or times for a given value to the current app user.
+Finally, you have the option to show the last user scanning and/or times for a given value to the current app user.

 3. From here, your service can be finished.
 You’ll be given the option to add users, questions, or alter advanced settings as with any other service type.
 However, no questions or advanced settings are necessary for the service to work properly.